 Virtual course format:

-Delegates will have access to pre-recorded videos of the course lectures, with PowerPoint lecture slides, from 5 March to 23 March 2021.
-They can watch the lectures at a time convenient for them and they will be able to submit questions via the BMS website for discussion during the Q&A/group discussion webinars (there will also be the opportunity to ask questions on the day).
+Delegates will have access to pre-recorded videos of the course lectures with PowerPoint lecture slides from 1 October to 24 October 2021.
+They can watch the lectures at a time convenient for them and they will be able to submit questions via the BMS website for discussion on the Zoom Q&A/group discussion day (there will also be plenty of opportunity to ask questions on the day itself).

-The course facilitators will then host a one day series of Zoom webinars on Friday 19 March 2021 – please click on the link below to see the full virtual course programme.
-Each session will incorporate directed group discussion, together with Q&A. This allows plenty of opportunity to clarify information in the lecture videos and reinforce learning.
+The course facilitators will then host the Zoom Q&A/group discussion day on Friday 15 October 2021 – please click on the link below to see the full virtual course programme.
+The day will incorporate directed group discussion, together with Q&A. This allows plenty of opportunity to clarify information in the lecture videos and reinforce learning.